 Release equity from your own home

-If you’re asset rich, but cash poor, with bags of equity in your own home, you can release some equity from your home through a remortgage or secured loan.
+If you’re asset rich, but cash poor, with bags of equity in your own home, you can release some equity through a remortgage or secured loan.
 This would give you the cash needed to invest into potential property developments within weeks.